Table of contents

 Brood combs turn black because of heavy use

 But, you say, the inside of honey cells are brushed with propolis too.
 That is true, but the honey cells do not contain cocoons and they are emptied and polished seldom—usually only once a year.
-Brood cells, on the other hand, may be polished and reused every 21 or 22 days during the spring and summer—a huge difference.
+Brood cells, on the other hand, can be polished and reused every 21 or 22 days during the spring and summer—a huge difference.

 Recently, however, there is concern about pesticide build-up in old combs, as well as the accumulation of some pathogens.
-Many sources now recommend rotating old black comb out of the hive every four or five years, not because of its color but to protect the hive from these pesticides and pathogens.
+Many sources now recommend rotating old black comb out of the hive every four or five years, not because of its color but to protect the hive from accumulations of pesticides and pathogens.

 Because the combs get dark so fast, it can be hard to tell old ones from new ones.
 The simple solution is to write the year on the top bars, and replace the dark ones after four or five years.